AlyssaPuype/Assignment_Programming_in_Python_2024/README.md

 	[ ]	viewing session with status as parameter shows all sessions with that status [ ]	viewing session with no parameters shows all sessions

-important to fix: [ ] removing a course gives an error but closes the application -> make sure u stay in the application
+## important to fix:
+[ ] removing a course gives an error but closes the application -> make sure u stay in the application [ ]
+		Enter your command: add course Programming in Python
+		ID: 7 Course Programming added
+		Enter your command: view course
+		4 | Biologie
+		7 | Programming